Outstanding Guest Artist Series/

-InterHarmony International Music Festival’s 2018 summer season is starting soon, and that can mean only one thing: the return of IIMF’s wildly successful Outstanding Guest Artist Series in its 4th year.
-The OGAS takes off on July 5, 2018 in Acqui Terme, Italy, a city of great culture with a most sensitive, warm audience and absolutely jam-packing concert halls that make every concert a most unforgettable event.
+InterHarmony International Music Festival’s summer season is starting soon, and that can mean only one thing: the return of IIMF’s wildly successful Outstanding Guest Artist Series for its 5th Anniversary.
+The OGAS takes off on July 3 in Acqui Terme, Italy, a city of great culture with a most sensitive, warm audience and absolutely jam-packing concert halls that make every concert a most unforgettable event.

 About InterHarmony in Acqui Terme

-Drawn to Acqui Terme because of its rich history, lively location, and cultural predilection, InterHarmony is excited to announce the second year in Acqui Terme, Province of Alessandria, Piedmont, Italy.
-Pianos fill every corner and the sounds can be heard from the concert hall in Basilica di San Pietro, the Paleologi Castle, the concert hall in Hotel La Meridiana, and from the town's schools.
+Drawn to Acqui Terme because of its rich history, lively location, and cultural predilection, InterHarmony is excited to announce the third year in Acqui Terme, Province of Alessandria, Piedmont, Italy.
+Pianos fill every corner and the sounds can be heard from the concert hall in Chiesa dell'Addolorata, Chiesa Santo Spirito, the Paleologi Castle, the concert hall in Hotel La Meridiana, and from the town's schools.
 The Piedmont region is famed for its sumptuous, French-inspired, Italian cuisine and award-wining red wine vinyards.
 Participants will stay in Hotel Meridiana, Hotel Ariston, and Hotel Rondó.
 Exciting festival excursions will be to Milan and Turin.

 The Liguri Statilelli settled there in the proto-historic age, and founded the centre of Carystum, which was later conquered and destroyed in the 173 B.C. by the Roman army, lead by Marco Popilio Lenate.
 The conquest led to a progressive Romanization of the territory and its inhabitants and to the birth of Acquae Statiellae, in the area of the thermal springs.
 The natural hotsprings of Acqui Terme caused it to be a flourishing spa town between the triangle formed by Turin, Milano, and Genova.
 Senaca, Strabo, Tacitus, and Pliny wrote of Acqui Terme as “founded among waters”.